nusenu/ansible-relayor/README.md

 Changed torrc defaults
 ----------------------

-This role changes the defaults of the following torrc options but you can still explicitly configure them via `tor_config`:
+This role changes the defaults of the following torrc options to use safer options by default but you can still explicitly configure them via `tor_config`:

 * `NoExec` 0 -> 1
 * `Sandbox` 0 -> 1 (on Debian only)